henvic/henvic.github.io/content/posts/go.md

 [Caddy](https://github.com/caddyserver/caddy) is an extensible HTTP server platform written in Go.

 I've been using it fot local software development instead of [nginx](https://www.nginx.com/) to serve static files and to expose multiple HTTP services on the same address using a reverse proxy.

+### gophernotes
+[gophernotes](https://github.com/gopherdata/gophernotes) is a Go kernel for [Jupyter](https://jupyter.org/) notebooks and [nteract](https://nteract.io/).

+> The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+### xbar
+[xbar](https://xbarapp.com/) is a macOS program written in Go that lets you put the output of any script/program in your macOS menu bar.
+It's like [iStat Menus](https://bjango.com/mac/istatmenus/), but for your menus!
+It’s an open-source project written primarily in Go by [Mat Ryer](https://twitter.com/matryer)!

 ## Reporting bugs and proposing feature requests
 * The project uses publicly accessible [GitHub issues](https://github.com/golang/go/issues) to track and discuss those.